 Free music or non-music electives as needed to bring the total credit hours to 120, excluding major ensemble and 1400.

 Associate of Science in Recording Arts

-X090 Audio Technical Crew (2 cr.) required every fall semester, spring semester, and second summer session in which a student is registered for any music or nonmusic course.
+X090 Audio Technical Crew (2 cr.) required every fall semester, spring semester, and summer term in which a student is registered for any music or non-music course.

 Recording Arts Courses